 In theory, however, these odds could still move by great margins.

-Biden and Trump will debate three times between now and Election Day, with Sen. Kamala Harris and Vice President Mike Pence also slated to face-off once as well.
+Biden and Trump will debate three times between now and Election Day, with Sen. Kamala Harris and Vice President Mike Pence slated to face off once.

 Right now, it’s hard to predict exactly how those debates will affect election odds.